 - You cannot get tax relief on contributions that are more than 100% of your earnings in a tax year, and

 - regardless of your earnings, you may pay tax on contributions over £40,000 gross in a year, unless you have any unused annual allowance in the previous three tax years.

-- If you have previously taken benefits from a defined contribution pension scheme, tax would be payable on your contributions to a defined contribution scheme which are over 100% of your earnings or the Money Purchase Annual Allowance (MPAA) £4,000 per annum* gross whichever is lower.
+- If you have previously taken benefits from a defined contribution pension scheme, tax would be payable on your contributions to a defined contribution scheme which are over 100% of your earnings or the Money Purchase Annual Allowance (MPAA whichever is lower.
+The MPAA is currently £10,000 gross p.a. but the government has announced that this is reducing to £4,000 gross p.a. and will be backdated to apply from 6th April 2017*.
 If you are contributing towards a defined benefit scheme, the limit is still 100% of your earnings or £40,000, whichever is lower.

 You also cannot get tax relief if your pension provider isn’t registered with HM Revenue and Customs

 If you don’t have earnings, you can still get tax relief on your contributions up to £2,880 net.